Rapptz/discord.py/docs/faq.rst

     Due to a Discord limitation, filenames may not include underscores.

-Is there an event for invites or audit log entries being created?
+Is there an event for audit log entries being created?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Since Discord does not dispatch this information in the gateway, the library cannot provide this information.